johnwight/Use-custom-fonts/README.md

 ## How to apply a custom font

-Once you’ve added a custom font (via Adobe Typekit, Google Fonts, or a uploaded font files) to a theme, you can use that font anywhere that a font family can be specified in the **Colors and Fonts** editing screen for that theme.
+Once you’ve added a custom font to a theme, your theme editor will show the new font option in your drop down selections.
+You can use that font anywhere that a font family can be specified in the **Colors and Fonts** editing screen for that theme.
 See the **Colors and Fonts** reference section for more details on where you can specify fonts in the theme.
-In the Theme Editor, the new font option will appear in your drop down selections.

 *Note: You can also use custom fonts when creating or editing Publisher screens.
 In these screens, wherever you see a pull-down select list for specifying a font family, select “Custom”.
 In the “Font stack” text field that appears, type or paste in the exact CSS font stack defined for that custom font – e.g., Open Sans, sans-serif.